0h-n0/DL_benchmarks/README.md

 ### Setup.

-I highly recommend you to use 'miniconda'.
+I highly recommend using 'miniconda'.
+It is very easy to install a lot of DL frameworks with it.
+Without 'miniconda', you must spend a lot of time to install them.

 ```bash
 $ wget https://repo.continuum.io/miniconda/Miniconda3-latest-Linux-x86_64.sh